Saimone2/healthcare-app/README.md

 # healthcare-app

-Healthcare is Android application written in Java.
-This application is designed to cater to various aspects of your healthcare needs, providing you with a seamless and convenient way to access essential healthcare services right at your fingertips.
-Whether you need to book a doctor's appointment, order lab tests or medicines, or simply stay informed with health articles, this application has got you covered!
+Healthcare is an Android application written in Java.
+This application is designed to meet the various aspects of your healthcare needs by providing a seamless and convenient way to access essential healthcare services right at your fingertips.
+Whether you need to make a doctor's appointment, order lab tests or medication, or just keep up to date with health articles, this app is here to help!

-1. Login: Begin your healthcare journey by securely logging into your personal account, ensuring that your sensitive information remains protected.
+1. Log in: Start your healthcare journey by securely logging into your personal account, ensuring your confidential information remains protected.

-2. Registration: New to the application?
-Easily create a new account and gain access to the array of healthcare services available.
+2. Register: Not familiar with the app?
+Easily create a new account and access a range of available health services.
+The registration form includes validation of all information, telling the user what has been entered incorrectly.
+Data is stored securely in a SQLite database with password hashing.

+3. Administration: Interact with the database directly in the application from an administrator account.
+Using the interface that implements the CRUD system, you can not only interact with textual information, but also download posters that are stored in a special file and links to them in the database.

-3. Lab Test: Need to get a lab test done?
-Browse through multiple package details, add the desired tests to your cart, and place an order for hassle-free lab testing.
+4. Lab Tests: Need a lab test?
+View details of different packs, add the tests you need to your basket and place your order for a hassle-free lab testing experience.

-4. Medicine: Running out of medicines?
-Explore our extensive medicine list, add the required medicines to your cart, and place an order to get them delivered to your doorstep.
+5. Medicines: Running out of medication?
+View our extensive list of medicines, add the right ones to your basket and place an order to have them delivered to your door.

-5. Find Doctor: Seeking medical advice?
-Use our search functionality to find specialist doctors in your area and book appointments with ease.
+6. Find a Doctor: Looking for medical advice?
+Use our locator to find specialists in your area and easily make an appointment.

-6. Health Articles: Stay informed and educated about various health topics through our collection of informative health articles.
+7. Health Articles: Stay up to date on a variety of health topics with our collection of informative health articles.
+Browse our informative posters on a variety of useful health topics.

-7. Order Details: Keep track of your healthcare orders with comprehensive order information, ensuring transparency and easy reference.
+8. Order information: Keep track of your medical orders with comprehensive order information for transparency and easy searching.
+It contains all the important summary information about the order, such as the date of the doctor's appointment, medication delivery or test shipment.

-8. Logout: End your session securely and log out of your account when you're done using the application.
+9. Sign out: Safely end your session and sign out of your account when you're done using the app.
+Save your Google Password Manager credentials for quick sign-in.